Cong-Van/demo-recruitment-web/README.md

 Docker and Render website to deploy.

+- Deploy on Render

+Add Dependencies Postgresql.
+Create Postgres database on Render and modify connection params in application file.
+Create Docker file and config.
+Create repository on GitHub (To connect).
+Create Web Service and deploy by Docker.

 - Acknowledgments

 Security: login with registered account.
 Display the page and functions corresponding to the role.